Exhibitions

 Accessibility

-The Illumination trail is a one-mile paved path that is ADA compliant and fully accessible to guests with limited mobility.
+The Illumination trail is a one-mile paved path that is ADA compliant for limited mobility.
 The exhibition is not visible or accessible by car.

-The Arboretum has a small number of non-motorized wheelchairs available on loan free of charge in the Visitor Center on a first-come, first-served basis.
+The Arboretum has a small number of nonmotorized wheelchairs available on loan free of charge in the Visitor Center on a first-come, first-served basis.
 Guests must leave a driver’s license or other photo ID to check out a wheelchair.
-Because our supply is limited, we recommend bringing a wheelchair to the Arboretum, if needed.
+Because the supply is limited, we recommend bringing a wheelchair to the Arboretum, if one is needed.
 Personal mobility scooters may also be used on the trail.

 Please be aware that Illumination features moving and flashing lights along the trail, in case a member of your party is sensitive to these effects.
 There are no strobe lights in the exhibition.
 Laser features are directed away from guests and follow International Laser Display Association safety standards.